Languages and Frameworks For Programming in 2021

 What is a Framework?

-A web application framework is a generic web-based software application which is extended and modified by developers to create a specific application.
+A web application framework is a generic web-based software application that is extended and modified by developers to create a specific application.

 The framework provides: